cidstein/observability-elastic/README.md

-In this repository, I'll practice some concepts learned from the full cycle course.
+In this repository, I'll practice some concepts learned from the full cycle course, about the observability module.

-Some of the practices:

-Observability
+- Elasticsearch
+- Kibana
+- Metricbeat
+- Uptime and Heartbeat
+- APM
+- Logs
+- Filebeat